SettleMint

 Before you start

 Give the assistant the narrowest CLI session that can do the job.
 The assistant inherits the authenticated account, active organisation, visible data, and platform roles.
-If the account can mint, pause, invite users, or change compliance settings, the assistant can prepare the same operations.
-Keep the final approval step with a human operator for any action that changes token state, identity records, compliance configuration, or platform access.
+If those credentials allow minting, pausing, inviting users, or changing compliance settings, the assistant can prepare the same operations.
+Keep the final approval step with a human for any operation that changes token state, identity records, compliance configuration, or platform access.

-Use a separate operator account for agent-assisted work when your operating model requires tighter supervision.
-That account should have only the roles needed for the task, and the operator should switch to the target organisation before the assistant starts.
+Use a separate account for agent-assisted work when your operating model requires tighter supervision.
+That account should carry only the roles needed for the task, and you should switch to the target organisation before the assistant starts.

 Set up an operator workstation